explainers-by-googlers/cross-origin-storage/README.md

 ### Use case 2: Large database files and offline storage archives

 Web applications may depend on large SQLite databases, for example, for geodata as provided by Geocode Earth [`whosonfirst-data-admin-latest.db.bz2`](https://geocode.earth/data/whosonfirst/combined/) (8.00&nbsp;GB).
 Another use case involves large archives, for example, [ZIM files](https://wiki.openzim.org/wiki/ZIM_file_format) like [`wikipedia_en_all_maxi_2024-01.zim`](https://library.kiwix.org/#lang=eng&category=wikipedia) (109.89&nbsp;GB) as used by PWAs like [Kiwix](https://pwa.kiwix.org/www/index.html).
-Storing such files once with the COS API has the advantage that multiple web apps can share the same resources.
+Storing such files once with the COS API has the advantage that multiple web apps can share the same files.

 ### Use case 3: Large Wasm modules

 Web applications that utilize large Wasm modules can store these modules using COS and access them across different origins.
-This enables efficient sharing of resources between applications, reducing redundant downloading and improving performance.
-Google's Flutter framework alone has four resources that are used by more than 1,000 hosts each day making more than two million daily requests in total.
+This enables efficient sharing of files between applications, reducing redundant downloading and improving performance.
+Google's Flutter framework alone has four files that are used by more than 1,000 hosts each day making more than two million daily requests in total.

 | Request (`https://gstatic.com/flutter-canvaskit/`)                                                                                                                           | Size   | Hosts | Requests |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ------ | ----- | -------- |